crystal-i18n/i18n/docs/src/configuration.md

 * <a href="/ref/I18n/Loader/JSON.html" target="_blank"><code>I18n::Loader::JSON</code></a> - allows to load JSON
   translations files

-Each of the above loader implementation supports translations files organized accross multiple files (eg. multiple YAML files organized in sub-directories for a specific locale).
+Each of the above loader implementation supports translations organized accross multiple files (eg. multiple YAML files organized in sub-directories for a specific locale).
 The above loaders are initialized from an absolute or relative directory path (where translations files will be looked up).

 It's also possible to fully define the existing loaders at once through the use of the <a href="/ref/I18n/Config.html#loaders=(loaders)-instance-method" target="_blank"><code>I18n::Config#loaders=</code></a>
 method: